Archive

 Identification technologies and their applications

 Passive identification technologies are generally divided by their operating frequency to 125 kHz, 13,56 MHz and UHF technologies.
-These technologies are either standardized, so called open technologies, or proprietary, so called closed technologies.
-Open, standardized technology, e.g. smart card technology MIFARE® and UHF technology EPC provide you a wider selection of suppliers when you decide to expand your system with compatible readers and transponders in the future.
-Closed technology, instead, means that there is only one supplier that can provide you compatible readers and transponders.
+These technologies are either standardized, known as open technologies, or proprietary, known as closed technologies.
+Open, standardized technology, e.g. smart card technology MIFARE® and UHF technology EPC, provide you a wider selection of suppliers when you decide to expand your system with compatible readers and transponders in the future.
+By contrast, closed technology means only one supplier can provide you compatible readers and transponders.

 With passive UHF technologies identification distances are from a few meters to fifteen meters.
-UHF technologies are used in vehicle identification and logistics applications, and they are also suitable for person identification in applications where a person who carries a transponder passes access point without need to show the transponder to the reader at close proximity.
+UHF technologies are found in vehicle identification and logistics applications and are also suitable for person identification in settings where a person carrying a transponder transits an access point without needing to present the transponder at close proximity to the reader.

-125 kHz and 12,35 MHz provide identification distances of few centimeters.
-These technologies are used for access control and asset marking.
+125 kHz and 13,56 MHz provide identification distances out to a couple centimeters.
+These technologies are frequently used for access control and asset marking.

 Transponder types

 Depending on the material, transponders can withstand various, even harsh conditions.
-In general, RFID transponders, especially transponders especially designed for industrial environments, withstand chemicals, heat, water, dirt and impacts very well.
+In general, RFID transponders, especially transponders designed specifically for industrial environments, can withstand chemicals, heat, water, dirt and impacts very well.
 For example, RFID transponders are successfully used for marking clothes requiring regular laundry processing.

 For metal surfaces, there are specific, dedicated transponders.
 Also windshields require special transponders.
 Transponders dedicated for metal surfaces and windshields may not perform well on other surfaces, so it is crucial to choose the right transponder to each purpose.
-The further the reader is supposed to read the transponder, the more crucial it is to optimize their position related to each other in your deployment.
+The farther away the reader is supposed to read the transponder, the more crucial it is to optimize their relative positions to each other during deployment.

-Learn about different transponders on Idesco website.
+Learn about different transponders on Idesco’s website.
 Our experts and sales persons are also ready to help you to find a suitable transponder for your deployment.